-During the second trial the current speed and direction were recorded every 10 minutes by two current meters (SD 6000, Sensordata) suspended 65 and 150 cm respectively above the seabed.
-The prevailing current directions were east and west (Fig. 1), and longlines were therefore set in the east/west and north/south directions in order to study the effect of setting direction.
+During the second trial, the current speed and direction were recorded every 10 min by two current meters (SD 6000, Sensordata) suspended 65 and 215 cm, respectively, above the seabed.
+The current meter suspended 215 cm above the seabed showed that the prevailing current directions were east and west (Fig. 1), and longlines were therefore set in the east/west and north/south directions to study the effect of setting direction.
+There were larger variations in the measurements recorded closest to the seabed, probably due to near bottom turbulence.

+2.2.
 Data analysis

-In order to investigate the differences between the catch rates of different setting times and setting directions, a two sample t-test was used (Zar, 1974).
+To investigate the differences between the catch rates of different setting times and setting directions, a two-sample t-test was used (Zar, 1974).
 When testing the effect of setting time, a test including only lines retrieved before dusk was also run.
-This excludes variations in catch rates caused by fish caught at dusk, which has also been shown to be a period of high feeding activity (Fernö et al., 1986; Løkkeborg et.al., 1989).
+This excludes variations in catch rates caused by fish caught at dusk, which has also been shown to be a period of high feeding activity (Fernö et al., 1986; Løkkeborg et al., 1989).